rajeshvkothari/oom/README.md

     docker info
     ```

-## Building model csars
+## Building Model Csars

-- **List of models and their summary:**
+- **List Of Models And Their Summary: **

+	To Build the csar of each model we have to first clone the tosca-models from git clone https://github.com/customercaresolutions/tosca-models this link to the C: drive and perform the step as follows.

   - SDWAN:
-    Go to the C:/tosca-models/cci/sdwan and then run the build.sh file as below:
+    Go to the C: /tosca-models/cci/sdwan and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - FW:
-    Go to the C:/tosca-models/cci/firewall and then run the build.sh file as below:
+    Go to the C: /tosca-models/cci/firewall and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - NONRTRIC:
-    Go to the C:/tosca-models/cci/nonrtric and then run the build.sh file as below:
+    Go to the C: /tosca-models/cci/nonrtric and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - RIC:
-    Go to the C:/tosca-models/cci/ric and then run the build.sh file as below:
+    Go to the C: /tosca-models/cci/ric and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - QP:
-    Go to the C:/tosca-models/cci/qp and then run the build.sh file as below:
+    Go to the C: /tosca-models/cci/qp and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - QP-DRIVER:
-    Go to the C:/tosca-models/cci/qp-driver and then run the build.sh file as below:
+    Go to the C: /tosca-models/cci/qp-driver and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - TS:
-    Go to the C:/tosca-models/cci/ts and then run the build.sh file as below:
+    Go to the C: /tosca-models/cci/ts and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```